AdobeDocs/workfront.nl-NL/help/quicksilver/planning/architecture/create-record-types.md

 * Records
 * Opnamevelden

-Voor meer informatie, zie [&#x200B; de Types van Verslag tot stand brengen door informatie van een CSV of dossier van Excel &#x200B;](/help/quicksilver/planning/architecture/import-file-to-create-record-types.md) in te voeren.
+Voor meer informatie, zie [ de Types van Verslag tot stand brengen door informatie van een CSV of dossier van Excel ](/help/quicksilver/planning/architecture/import-file-to-create-record-types.md) in te voeren.

 <!--

 <div class="preview">

-## Create record types by importing them from another workspace
+## Create record types by adding existing ones from another workspace

-You can add record types to a workspace by importing them from another workspace.
-You can only add record types that have been configured as centralized record types.
+You can add record types to a workspace by adding existing ones from another workspace.
+You can only add record types that have been configured as global record types.

 For information, see [Add existing record types from another workspace](/help/quicksilver/planning/architecture/add-existing-record-types-from-another-workspace.md).